 This is a good start, as it immediately weeds out more of the non-professionals.

-Often when adding a job to a generic site, especially one with no login to apply, you will receive so many replies of such varying quality it can be daunting to go through them all to get rid of those who are not suitable.
+Often, when adding a job to a generic site, especially one with no login to apply, you will receive so many replies of such varying quality that it can be daunting to go through them all to get rid of those who are not suitable.

-Picking a video-specific website like motionographer, filmandtvpro, or ifyoucouldjobs will give you a better calibre of applicants to start from.
+Picking a video-specific website like motionographer, or ifyoucouldjobs may give you a better calibre of applicants to start from.

 3 Look at a number of their previous jobs